Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            auto xclbin_uuid = device.load_xclbin("kernel.xclbin");
            auto krnl = xrt::kernel(device, xclbin_uuid, name);

-**Note**: For the kernel with more than 1 CU, a kernel object can represent all the CUs having identical interface connectivity.
-If all the CUs of the kernel are not having identical connectivity, the specific CU name(s) should be used to obtain a kernel object to represent the subset of CUs with identical connectivity.
-Otherwise XRT will do this selection internally to select a group of CUs and discard the rest of the CUs (discarded CUs are not used during the execution of a kernel).
+**Note**: A single kernel object (when created by a kernel name) can be used to execute multiple CUs as long as CUs are having identical interface connectivity.
+If all the CUs of the kernel are not having identical connectivity, XRT assigns a subset of CUs (one or more CUs with identical connectivity) to the created kernel object and discards the rest of the CUs (discarded CUs are not used during the execution of a kernel).
+For this type of situation creating a kernel object using mangled CU names can be more useful.

 As an example, assume a kernel name is foo having 3 CUs foo_1, foo_2, foo_3.
 The CUs foo_1 and foo_2 are connected to DDR bank 0, but the CU foo_3 is connected to DDR bank 1.